karmaniverous/stan/.stan/system/parts/70-default-and-reqs.md

   satisfies the +1 backtick rule (see Response Format).
 - When patches are impractical, provide Full Listings for changed files, followed by the commit message.
 Do not emit unified diffs in that mode.

+Exception — FEEDBACK replies:
+- When responding to a FEEDBACK packet (patch failure), do not emit a Commit Message.
+Provide only the improved Patch(es) and Full Listings for the failed files (as required by the FEEDBACK rules).